How to find a job or start your career in London

 - Well presented with a design

-You can find more detailed our CV guide and Cover letter guide with more tips here as well as our CV advisory service so should you need a professional advice do email us: [email protected] using Career Service in the title.
+You can find more detailed our CV guide and Cover letter guide with more tips here as well as our CV advisory service so should you need professional advice do email us: email@example.com using Career Service in the title.

 5# | Be out there

-Staying home, checking back to back job search sites and calling recruitment agencies will only help you that much.
+Staying home, checking back to back job search sites, and calling recruitment agencies will only help you that much.
 A not very well known advice from our BrokeinLondon – I have changed 100 jobs and got employed every single time within weeks – wizards is that you have to be out there.
 Go where?

 - Academic and professional events featuring professionals working in the industry you want to enter – various universities do that and they are usually for free.
 Check our 5 essential tips for attending a job fair in London.

-- Conferences: ok they cost a lot usually but you can always apply to be a volunteer during a conference and thereby get free pass as well as the chance to interact with the participants in a one to one level.
+- Conferences: ok they cost a lot usually but you can always apply to be a volunteer during a conference and thereby get a free pass as well as the chance to interact with the participants in a one to one level.

-- Social gatherings, which are concentrating people from the industry, field or company you want to work for.
+- Social gatherings, which are concentrating people from the industry, field, or company you want to work for.
 If you join relevant Linkedin groups in London you can see what gatherings are taking place and when.
 Examples include:

 For those interested in environmental sustainability jobs (which seems to be a trend these days):